 Our Capital Account is used to record expenditure on the acquisition, improvement and enhancement of our assets including, for example, buildings, playing fields and parks.
 It is also used to account for income received by us for capital projects.

-In 2023/24, we spent £7.228m on a range of capital projects.
-This is summarised in the table below which indicates the expenditure on those projects compared to the Approved Programme taking into account projects which were committed but for which no expenditure was incurred in the year.
+In 2024/25, we spent £14.195m on a range of capital projects.
+This is summarised in the table below which indicates the expenditure on those projects compared to the Approved Programme.